12 Best AI Children's Book Generators (2026 — May Update)

 Score: 7.5/10 | lullaby.ink

-Lullaby offers photo-based characters with a unique feature: story-aware outfit changes that match the scene context.
+Lullaby offers photo-based characters with story-aware outfit changes that match the scene context.
 Per-book pricing makes it accessible for one-off purchases.
+In our benchmark it scored face 7.5 / outfit 7.0 / style 7.5 — comparable to Childbook.ai, with intentional outfit variation that helps in some scenes and hurts continuity in others.

 What makes it different: